 For example, if a doctor prescribes Serax daily, the sedative shouldn’t be taken for longer than two to four weeks.
 And long-term use should be regulated to no more than two or three times a week.
 When patients fail to follow the advice of a doctor or medical professional, the potential for complications from Serax, including physical dependence and addiction, will mount.

-Patients who have a history of substance abuse including alcohol should take Serax with extreme caution.
+Patients who have a history of substance abuse, including alcohol, should take Serax with extreme caution.
 As depressants, both alcohol and Serax have similar effects.
-If used together or with other benzodiazepines, their misuse can result in serious consequences including death.
-Signs of Serax overdose to be aware of include:
+If used together or with other benzodiazepines, their misuse can result in serious consequences, including death.

 - Weak or light-headedness, chills or fever